IndigoUnited/automaton/README.md

 // the module inline, in JSON. var myTask = require('my_autofile');

+// Note that we're running a task that you have loaded using node's
+// require, and passing it as the first argument of the run() function.
+// Instead, you can load the task using loadTask(), and then simply
+// pass its id (a string), as the first argument of run.
+You can find an
-automaton.run(myTask, { 'some_option': 'that is handy' }, function (err) {
+// example of this below, in the Logging section. automaton.run(myTask, { 'some_option': 'that is handy' }, function (err) {
     if (err) {
         console.log('Something went wrong: ' + err.message);